StephenOTT/camunda-prometheus-process-engine-plugin/README.md

  ![bpmn config](./docs/images/bpmn-activity-duration-config.png)

  ### BPMN Process Instance Duration

  BPMN Process Instance Duration tracking is managed through a configuration at the BPMN level.

 Example:

-`prometheus.track:{type:'process-duration'}`
+Camunda Extension Property at the BPMN level:

+Name: `prometheus.track`
+Value: `{type:'process-duration'}` or `{type:'process-duration', appendPdId=true}`, or `{type:'process-duration', appendPdId=true, metric:'someMetricName'}`

-This value is placed into the "Element Documentation" field of the BPMN Process.
+This value is placed into the "Extension Properties" at the BPMN level.
-The value is space-sensitive, and thus must be exactly as the example.

-where the Process Definition's Key will be captured during parsing and under the `durationTracking` section of the Yaml file, the following key would be expected: `process_instance_duration_testProcess`.
-If this is not found, the parser will throw a exception and fail the deployment.

-:exclamation: The `Element Documentation` field is used due to limitations in the BPMN Parse Listener of the Camunda Engine.
-The BPMN extension properties are not available on a per Activity Element parsing basis, but the built in Properties of the Process Definition are.
-Thus the BPMN's "documentation" property is available across all BPMN Elements.
-In order to maintain sensible locations for configuration, the Process Duration tracking configuration is added into the same element as the Process Wide Activity Duration tracking.
+Only the `type` parameter is required.  `appendPdId` and `metric` are optional.
+If `metric` is omitted then the metric name will default to `process_instance_duration`, and you will be required to have this durationTracking config in your Yaml file.

+You can have multiple instances of this property in the extension properties, allowing you to track process instance durations against multiple metrics configured in the Yaml file.

+Note that using `appendPdId=true` is typically for advanced / special-case usage, as the Process Definition ID is already appended as a label and available for filtering within Prometheus.

  ## Overall Configurations and Notes

  ### Metric Labels

- For all activity duration tracking, the follow labels are applied:
+ For activity duration tracking, the follow labels are applied:

 1. `engine_name` : the name of the engine
 1. `element_type` : the element type such as startEvent, userTask, endEvent, etc.
 1. `process_definition_id` : the specific process definition Id
 1. `activity_id` : the activity Id (**not** the activity instance id)

+For process duration tracking the following labels are applied:

+1. `engine_name` : the name of the engine
+1. `process_definition_id` : the specific process definition Id

  Additional labels are not current configurable through the BPMN or YAML.

  ### Metric Initialization

- Metrics defined in the YAML file under the `activityDurationTracking` section are only initialized as a Histogram metric once they are used for the first time.
+ Metrics defined in the YAML file under the `durationTracking` section are only initialized as a Histogram metric once they are used for the first time.
  This means that if duration metrics are being collected on a process definition that has never run, then the metrics will not be reporting anything.
  Further, if a specific Activity has never executed, then it will not appear in the metrics until it has executed for the first time.